-4.23 From time to time, CEA's officers or authorised representatives may conduct inspections and/or audits on the course providers.
+- 5.26 CEA's officers or authorised representatives may conduct inspections and/or audits on the course providers.
 Course providers are required to allow CEA staff to attend any of the approved courses free of charge for quality assurance checks.
 CEA may conduct inspection of CPD courses without prior notice.
-Course providers shall comply with the requests of the inspecting officers or representatives and provide relevant information and supporting documents when required by CEA, its inspecting officers and/or representatives.
+Course providers shall comply with the requests of the inspecting officers or representatives and provide relevant information and supporting documents when required by CEA, its inspecting officers and/or representatives. - 5.27 Course providers who fail to adhere with CPD guidelines may result in suspension or revocation of their course accreditation.

-5 Requirements for the conduct of e-learning courses
+6 Requirements for the conduct of e-learning asynchronous courses

-5.1 To encourage diverse learning beyond classroom setting, course providers are allowed to conduct e-learning asynchronous courses, where participants can learn at their own pace.
+6.1 To encourage diverse learning beyond classroom setting, course providers are allowed to conduct e-learning asynchronous courses, where participants can learn at their own pace.
 There is no restriction on the number of e-learning courses that a salesperson can participate within a CPD cycle.
 The requirements for the conduct of e-learning courses are set out below.

-Development of e-learning system (Updated on 14 July 2023)
+Development of e-learning system

-- 5.2 Course providers who are keen to provide e-learning CPD courses have the flexibility to develop their own in-house capability or engage a vendor to offer e-learning.
+- 6.2 Course providers who are keen to provide e-learning asynchronous CPD courses have the flexibility to develop their own in-house capability or engage a vendor to offer elearning.
 The delivery of the e-learning course must be adequate in facilitating learning and understanding of the topic or subject matter by participants, for example through voice explanation or interactive learning modes to enhance understanding, and not just a compilation and display of slides.
-Below are the system and support requirements for e-learning: - 5.2.1 System requirements to support the e-learning must be made known to participants before course registration. - 5.2.2 Basic technical helpdesk support and/or a self-help guide must be available for participants for their preparation prior to the e-learning. - 5.2.3 Separate support must also be made available to participants who encounter difficulties when participating in the e-learning.
-Examples of support can include email, phone calls, live chat tools, etc. - 5.2.4 Trainer's support must be available for participants who need further clarification on the course content. - 5.2.5 The use of different learning activities must be incorporated, such as using case studies, pop quizzes and interactive stimulations such as animations to make the learning process more engaging.
+Below are the system and support requirements for e-learning: - (i) System requirements to support the e-learning must be made known to participants before course registration. - (ii) Basic technical helpdesk support and/or a self-help guide must be available for participants for their preparation prior to the e-learning. - (iii) Separate support must also be made available to participants who encounter difficulties when participating in the e-learning.
+Examples of support can include email, phone calls, live chat tools, etc. - (iv) Trainer's support must be available for participants who need further clarification on the course content. - (v) The use of different learning activities must be incorporated, such as using case studies, pop quizzes and interactive stimulations such as animations to make the learning process more engaging.